 First of all, there is a very complex and scientific law, which is called Hebb’s Law.
 This law shows that neurons that fire together wire together.
 So every time you use that brain pattern, it is hardwiring itself in.
 Basically, when you continue to use the same brain pattern it’s creating neural pathways in your brain.
 Therefore, neuro pathways are similar to roads, streets, or paths.
 Every time you use the anxiety brain pattern you’re trampling over the weeds and creating this divot that is memorizing the pattern.

 The key to success is to take Hebb’s Law and use it to create a new path of calm and focus.
 So how do we do that, there’s a method called amphibian homeostatic learning.
 This works by stopping the use of the harmful brain pattern that creates your anxiety.
 Therefore basically unwiring that brain pattern to create a healthy new one.
-So we’re unwiring, rewiring and that’s happening simultaneously to get rid of anxiety.
+So we’re unwiring, rewiring and that’s happening simultaneously through brain health education.

 What Do You Have to do to Rewire Your Brain?